UNITED STATES

 deficiency

-Transfusion burden in splenectomized and non-splenectomized PK deficiency
+Transfusion burden in splenectomized and non-splenectomized PK

-Incidence and timing of splenectomy
+parameters Incidence and timing of splenectomy

 Prevalence and treatment of iron overload